 Western Area Power Administration.
 LES has an allocation from the United States Department of Energy, through WAPA, of firm power under contract from Upper Missouri Basin hydroelectric plants of approximately 56 MW.
-LES has also received an allocation of 72 MW of firm peaking power from WAPA for the six month summer season and 22 MW for the remaining months.
+LES has also received an allocation of 72 MW of firm peaking power from WAPA for the six-month summer season and 22 MW for the remaining months.
 The firm peaking energy can be taken either by LES' projected daily load being within 72 MW of a summer system peak (22 MW during the winter season), or scheduled up to 8% seasonal load factor.
 The energy which LES receives associated with the firm peaking power is paid to WAPA at the firm power energy rate.
 Payments for WAPA power are at the standard WAPA wholesale rates.
-The average energy rate of WAPA power in 2014 was \$17.04/MWh.
-The WAPA contract expires December 31, 2020.
+The WAPA contract expires December 31, 2020, it is expected that it will be re-negotiated.